zangell44/ds-hiring-guide/README.md

 - A README file for each of your projects with a clear explanation of what it does and how to run it
 - Bonus points: A link to a URL where I can test a demo version of your project

-**How to do it:**
+**How to do it**

 1. If you don't already have a GitHub account, [create one](http://github.com).

 2. Add a profile pic of yourself that matches the profile pics you use on other professional networks (LinkedIn especially).

-**Why you're doing it:** It's basically guaranteed that at some point during your job application process to _any_ company, someone technically capable is going to look at your GitHub profile.
+**Why you're doing it** It's basically guaranteed that at some point during your job application process to _any_ company, someone technically capable is going to look at your GitHub profile.
 So make sure it looks good.

-## Your resume
+## Your Resume

 As you gain more experience, your resume will matter less and less.
 But early on, it matters a lot.

+**What to do**

-**What to do:** Put together or update your resume.
+Put together or update your resume.
 Make sure it's geared towards data science roles.

 Here's a list of common resume mistakes.